swetanksaha/cse4589-pa1/Grader/remote/README.md

 #### Notes
 * Both these directories should be created with appropriate permissions and should not be world read/write-able in any case.
-* Both _dir-grader_ and _dir-submission_ should be created at the same absolute on each server.
+* Both _dir-grader_ and _dir-submission_ should be created at the same absolute path on each server.
 * Once the directories are created, make a note of paths of both the directories.
 They will be required as configuration on the client side.

 ***